ibm-cloud-docs/dr-automation-powervs/create-ksys-cluster.md

 # Creating the KSYS cluster
 {: #create-orch-ksys}

 Configure your **IBM_PVS_DR** environment by adding the KSYS (Orchestrator) Cluster, specifying host details, and selecting the appropriate deployment type.
-If the KSYS Cluster is not already added to your **IBM_PVS_DR** environment, you will be redirected to the **Add** KSYS Subsystem page upon logging into the GUI.
+If the KSYS Cluster is not already added to your **IBM_PVS_DR** environment, you are redirected to the **Add** KSYS Subsystem page after logging into the GUI.
 {:shortdesc: .shortdesc}

 ## Steps to add the KSYS cluster